bindydijurido/Arena/src/test/java/tests/README.md

 # TC Examples can be find below:

-**Test Cases for Search Functionality**
+## Test Cases for Search Functionality

-Initial Conditions
+**Initial Conditions**

 1. Note down the valid input details for the search feature.

 2. Find out the minimum and maximum range.

-3. Find out the depth of the search – document search, word in a document, image search
+3. Find out the depth of the search – document search, word in a document, image search.

-4. Should document search display the size of the document also?
+4. Should document search display the size of the document too?
 Similarly for image?

-5. Any advanced search features like document or image type selection to refine the search are available?
+5. Are any advanced search features like document or image type selection to refine the search available?

 6. General set of input which can be given are: a).
 A-Z,